godotgildor/fastq_compression_comparison/README.md

 | ---------- | ----- | ----- | -------- | ----- | ----- | ------- | ------ | --------------- | ------- |
 | SRR2962693 |  7 GB | 40 GB |  10.3 GB | ----- | ----- | ------- | ------ | --------------- | ------- |
 | SRR8861483 | ----- | ----- | -------- | ----- | ----- | ------- | ------ | --------------- | ------- |

+## Final caveats
+In the studies described above, I did not verify that the decompressed data matches the original data.
+A few tools mentioned there could be slight changes to white space or other small character changes that would impact md5 sums but should not impact the underlying information.
+In the future, it would be nice simply check that the nucleotides and quality scores are all as expected, but for now I'm assuming the tools are working as expected.

+In many pipelines, it may make sense to store the mapped data and throw away the original raw data.
+Assuming your mapped reads contain at least one full-length entry for every raw read, you should be able to revert to unmapped FASTQ input without too much struggle and you having the mapped data would allow one to restart their pipeline at the variant calling stages rather than re-map the samples in any re-runs.
+In this case, a mapped CRAM, potentially with compressing quality scores using native CRAM quality score compression or external tools like [Crumble]() probably makes the most sense.

+However, there are a number of cases where keeping the raw, unmapped data makes the most sense.
+For example, there are many analyses that may be performed that don't have a mapping stage.
+Also, some projects anticipate users leveraging multiple reference genomes in which case storing the data mapped to one specific reference might not make sense.
+For these projects, leveraging one of the tools above might be the most appropriate.